jackwadden/lamprey/README.md

-# lamprey
+# LAMPrey

-A LAMP concatemer (lamplicon) analysis, variant calling, and polishing tool.
+LAMPrey is a Loop-Mediated Isothermap Amplification (LAMP) concatemer analysis, variant calling, and polishing tool.
 LAMPrey follows a seed, chain, align paradigm to improve recovery of relevent information from lamplicons and aid in assay debugging.

 ## Installation
 First, install `samtools-1.10`, `bcftools`, and `minimap2`.